Milovan Vitezović: Biography

 Vitezović was born in Vitezovići at Kosjerić on 11 September 1944.
 He was educated in Tubić, Kosjerić, Užice and Belgrade, where he graduated from the University of Belgrade Faculty of Philology, department of general literature, and Faculty of Dramatic Arts, department of movies and TV scripts.

 He was editor of operating in Književne novine (Literary Newspaper).
 In the youth magazine Susret omladine (Youth Meeting), he worked as an editor for literature until 1969, and since then as the editor of the journal Čivija (Pins).
 He was the editor of a feature series on RTS from 1977 to 1991, when he became the editor-in-chief of the RTS Arts and Entertainment Program.
 He was a member of the Association of Writers of Serbia (and its president from 2018) and the Serbian PEN Center and he also spoke and wrote for Nacionalna revija (National Review), a magazine on the national heritage of Serbia.
 In 2001, he became an associate professor at the Academy of Arts, Belgrade.

 Literary work

-As narrator, the flow of actions leads insensibly, spontaneous and full of humor a custom situation, characterized by the developed part of fabulom anecdotal narration, fully describing atmosphere time on any deals.
-The range of his work is very wide, from historical figures and events, through the fictional characters of our time, to youth readings that represent chronicle youth, all of us.
-In his works not only provide insight into the life and world figures, but pictures of different areas, giving a general picture of space and time.
+His narrative style is characterised by a natural flow of events, spontaneity, and humour.
+His works cover a wide range of subjects, including historical figures and events, fictional characters, and youth literature depicting contemporary life.
+In addition to portraying individuals and their worlds, his writing presents broader depictions of society, offering insight into the atmosphere and context of different times and places.

 His works can be found in school curricula along with German high school textbooks.
 As guest editor of the Department of Textbooks and Teaching Aids, capital items in the edition edited by the selected pieces of Bogdan Popović, Jovan Skerlić, Milan Kašanin and Stojan Novaković.